Comets: The Delivery System What'sNEW

 ![]() Isaac Newton |

 Hoyle and Wickramasinghe also discuss another means of space travel which solves the radiation problem: comets.
-The idea that comets could bring to Earth the ingredients for life is not completely new.
+And even before that danger was known, the idea that comets could contribute to life on Earth was afoot.
 Among others, Isaac Newton endorsed it.
 "Newton considered the continual arrival of cometary material to be essential for life on Earth" (5).

 Comets, as astronomer Fred Whipple figured out, are made largely of ice.
 Much of the ice in comets is frozen water, but ices of other compounds such as carbon monoxide and carbon dioxide are also present.
 And comets contain, we have recently learned, a large amount of more complex organic compounds.
 These organic compounds may be limited to a mixture of molecules such as the original Miller - Urey experiment was able to produce, or they may be even more closely related to life; we can't be sure from here, yet.
 In the interior of a comet, under layers of opaque organic material, viable cells would be shielded from radiation.
 Of course, freezing slows or stops metabolism, so cells could exist there in suspended animation.